 But the idea that mobile sites are secondary to desktop isn’t how we like to approach development - and Google have even cited responsive design as their recommended design pattern.
 However, there are a few more reasons why we recommend building a responsive website over a separate mobile site:

 - Easier to manage: This is more of an advantage for you than your customers, but it can be a big one.
 If your mobile site is separate, whenever you want to create a new page or make changes to your existing content, you’ll need to spend more time updating everything twice.
-Add to this submitting two separate sitemaps to search engines and monitoring analytics on two separate accounts and it can become a bit of a chore.
+Add to this submitting two separate sitemaps to search engines and monitoring analytics on two separate accounts and it can become a chore.
 A responsive site means you only need to do each thing once, making managing and updating your website much easier.

 - Google's mobile-first index: Introduced earlier this year, Google’s mobile-first index is, essentially, exactly how it sounds.
 Up until now, Google typically used the desktop version of a site for indexing and ranking, but to better meet the needs of their, primarily mobile, users, that’s all changed.
 Google will now primarily use the mobile version of a website for indexing.